(For a quick update on recent posts and other blog news, see here.)

 After this, we saw a figure and entourage riding chocobos cross-country.
 As the figure arrived at their destination and the cutscene ends, we cut to the game’s default isometric style.
 Kyle tells me that the original game displayed all of what we just saw as an FMV in the form of isometric scripted sequences.
 I’m impressed, and it’s hard for me to even imagine some of the original sequences!

-Despite being a tactics game with dozens of characters, FFT only has a cast of six voice actors, since they only speak in the game’s FMVs.
+Despite being a tactics game with dozens of characters, FFT has a cast of only six voice actors, since they mostly needed voice for the game’s FMVs.
 Strangely, all the men in the voice cast are also credited a second time under the heading “Additional Voices,” but the women aren’t.
 I suspects that this means the men recorded basic battle grunts for generic male characters, but I wonder why the lady voice actors aren’t double-credited in the same fashion, considering that FFT’s has female battle grunts and you were already double-booking the men!
 Oh, and I should note that since the game’s FMVs can be quite far apart, I feel like I might as well introduce the voice actors as their characters are introduced, lest I waste my time splitting hairs about who spoke first in some distant cutscene!
-Lady Ovelia, for starters, will be voiced by Kari Wahlgreen.
+Lady Ovelia, for starters, will be voiced by Kari Wahlgren.
 Hello again, Kari, it’s just been one post since we last saw you in Dirge of Cerberus, but it’s nice to see you again.

 A lady knight, Agrias, is serving as Ovelia’s bodyguard, and urges her to stop fucking praying so they can get a move on.
 Apparently, Ovelia’s escort has arrived and there’s a serious sense of urgency.
 Even the priest is asking Ovelia to hurry up, and eventually the escort group comes into the church to ask about the hold-up.
 Agrias complains about this behaviour, identifying the lead of the escort as “Gaffgarion,” but also identifying Ovelia as a princess.
 Agrias also identifies Gaffgarion’s group as being in the pay of something called the Order of the Northern Sky, though Gaffgarion claims to be independent.